davatorium/rofi/doc/rofi-manpage.markdown

 To get a full list of keybindings, see `rofi -dump-xresources | grep kb-`.
 Keybindings can be modified using the configuration systems.

+A keybinding starting with `!` will act when all keys have been released.

 ## Available Modi

 ### Window